 Test and debug regular expressions online with real-time matching.
-Highlight matches, view groups, and test regex patterns.
-Free regex tester tool.
+Highlight matches and view groups.

 Enter your regular expression pattern in the pattern input field.
 The tool supports the full JavaScript regex syntax including character classes, quantifiers, anchors, groups, lookaheads, and lookbehinds.